The Berlin Wall as it is usually pictured did not appear overnight.

 However, just after midnight on Sunday 13th August 1961 the East German army began to close the border with West Berlin.

-East German troops and workers began to tear up the streets which ran across the border to make them impassable and to add barbed wire entanglements along the 156 kilometres around the three western sectors and the 43 kilometres that divided West and East Berlin.
+East German troops and workers began to tear up the streets which ran across the border to make them impassable .
+They strengthened the barbed wire entanglements that already existed along the 156 kilometres around the three western sectors and added 43 kilometres of new fencing to divided West and East Berlin.

 The initial closing of the Berlin border used barbed wire fencing